Abeikud/WeEvents/README2.md

     - Explanation of your OOP design (inheritance, recursion, linked lists).

     - Reflection on your use of AI.

-5. TODO: Report
+5. Report (see REPORT.md for your template)

 ---

 ## ⏱ Suggested Milestones

 - Week 1 (Pick your group): Make your group of 3 people from your lab section.

-- TODO: Proposal???
+- Week 2 (Design): Decide on a system, define your system, sketch class diagram, write initial tests.

-- Weeks 2 (Design): Define your system, sketch class diagram, write initial tests.
+  (Note: you may find your initial choice is not robust enough to make an interesting class diagram, so you will want to complete the entire design phase before completely settling on a system)

-- Week 3-5 (Implementation): Build core features and data structures. **Remember to use TDD to test throughout development!**
+- Week 3-4 (Implementation): Build core features and data structures. **Remember to use TDD to test throughout development!**

-- Week 6 (Final Testing & Reports): Add recursive feature and reports.
+- Week 5 (Final Testing & Reports): Add recursive feature and reports.

-- Week 7 (Polish & Presentation): Finalize tests, documentation, and demo.
+- Week 6 (Polish & Presentation): Finalize tests, documentation, and demo.

 ---